 Over ten kilometers of shelving on six floors in the building of the Alte Universtätsbibliothek (former library building) house the holdings.
 There are approximately 55,000 bound and unbound newspaper volumes as well as 35,000 microfilms and 70,000 microfiches available plus approx. 180,000 fiches containing reference works, sources, work editions and doctoral theses.

-If you are searching for newspapers from a specific area in Westphalia [de], you may want to try the search menu.
+If you are searching for newspapers from a specific area in Westphalia, you may want to try the search menu.

 The holdings can be reviewed in the reading room on the ground floor that offers 20 seats.
-After you have requested the desired film or volume, our staff will retrieve it for you, as there is no self-service.
+After you have requested the desired film or volume (see above), our staff will retrieve it for you, as there is no self-service.
 Please arrive punctually at 1:30 p.m.
 Later entry is not possible.
 Eating and drinking is not permitted.

 For re-enlargement of microfilms, a reading device and scanner are available for your use.
 You can print copies using the attached printer or save digital copies on a CD or USB flash drive.

 Using the copier, you can either make paper copies of printed newspapers or scans (Scan2Mail).
-This will require an IT service center (ZIV) account and a MensaCard.
+This will require a university ID and a MensaCard.